INTERPRETATIONS

 1.2 Working Certificate Tests Defined & Classified (Table of Contents)

-Approved Working Certificate (WC), Working Certificate Intermediate (WCI), and Working Certificate Excellent (WCX) tests are formal events given by a CKC accredited club at which dogs may qualify for titles,
+1.2.1 An approved Working Certificate Test is a formal event given by a CKC accredited club at which dogs may qualify for tides.

-1.2.1 Sanctioned Working Certificate (WC), Working Certificate Intermediate (WCI), and Working Certificate EXcellent (WCX) tests are informal events given by a CKC accredited club at which dogs compete, but do not qualify for titles.
+1.2.2 A sanctioned working certificate test is an informal event given by a CKC accredited club at which dogs compete, but do not qualify for tides.

 Top | Table of Contents | Next